Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

     * For other browsers (\*firefox, \*opera) we automatically hard-code the proxy for you, and so ther are no known issues with this functionality.
-      If you're encountering 404 errors and have followed this user guide carefully post your results to user forums for some help from the user community.
+      If you're encountering 404 errors and have followed this user guide carefully post your results to user group for some help from the user community.

 Permission Denied Error
 ~~~~~~~~~~~~~~~~~~~~~~~